verkal1999/FMEA-MSR-EventSystem/README.md

-# FMEA-MSR Event System
+# FMEA-MSR Event System (MSRGuard)

 This repository is part of a master project thesis.
 The built system is a prototype for a runtime exception-handling framework for manufacturing that couples a fast C++ control path (OPC UA PLC monitoring, event bus, reactions) with a Python knowledge-graph bridge for PFMEA-MSR–driven decisions.
+This FMEA Exception Handling Framework is called the MSRGuard.

 ## Main Idea of MSRGuard (FMEA Exception-Handling-Framework)
 Creating an Exception-Handling-Framework for Runtime Integration of FMEA-MSR from VDA&AIAG Standard into manufacturing control.
 Key Objective was to create an extensible framework that can be used by varios I4.0-Systems as shown in following Figure